tralce/tralceVanity/readme.txt

-Ever wanted to swap Costumes, Polymorphs, Mounts, Pets, Skins, or more on the fly?
+Ever wanted to swap Costumes, Polymorphs, Mounts, Pets, or more on the fly?
 Now you can!

 Questions?
 Comments?
 Donations?
 Hit me up in-game! @tralce, PC/NA.
 Hint: I really like treasure maps.